Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 Wonderland Sculpture

-This downtown sculpture might be the best art in Calgary in my opinion.
-It's big and neat looking.
-It's free to see and you can go 24 hours, (just don't climb on it as security will stop you!)
+This downtown sculpture might be the best piece of art in Calgary.
+It's striking, larger than life, and completely free to see at any hour.
+Just don't climb on it (or else security will kindly stop you).

 Peace Bridge